tombodders/Athlete-contract/README.md

 Athlete_contract4.sol:
 Fourth deployment of an athlete smart contract.
 This one uses AthleteDetailsGUI.html, ClubDetailsGUI.html and MockContract.html
 Those three .html files are GUI's that allow interaction with the smart contract once it's deployed.
-The first two are used to input athlete data and club data respectively, and the third is used to display all the recieved information
+The first two are used to input athlete data and club data respectively, and the third is used to display all the recieved information.
 In order for this to be successful, contract address and ABI need to be updated in all of the .html files.
 To copy the ABI across, go to the compile tab on Remix and click on ABI at the bottom